qazbnm456/VWGen/README.md

 	Options:
-	  -h, --help            show this help message and exit -p PORT, --port=PORT  Configure the port this server to listen on.
-Default is 8080.
-	  --expose=PORT         Configure the port of the host for container binding.
+	  -h, --help            show this help message and exit --expose=EXPOSE_PORT  Configure the port of the host for container binding.
 	                        Default is 80.
-	  --database=DBMS       Configure the dbms for container linking --module=MODULES_LIST
+	  --database=DBMS       Configure the dbms for container linking.
+	  --module=MODULES_LIST
 	                        List of modules to load.
 Default is mod_unfilter.
 	  -v LEVEL, --verbose=LEVEL
-	                        [Not supported yet] Set verbosity level
+	                        [Not supported yet] Set verbosity level.
-	  --file=FILENAME       [Not supported yet] Specify the file that VWGen will gonna operate on
+	  --file=FILENAME       [Not supported yet] Specify the file that VWGen will gonna operate on.

 <a name="contribute"></a>
 ## Contributing to VWGen